mikejac/node-red-contrib-google-smarthome/README.md

 6. Start using the Google Assistant.
 ---
 ## Credits
-This README and large parts of the code comes from Google.
+Parts of this README and large parts of the code comes from Google.
 [Actions on Google: Smart Home sample using Node.js](https://github.com/actions-on-google/smart-home-nodejs) in particular has been of great value.

+## Copyright and license
+Copyright 2018 Michael Jacobsen under [the GNU General Public License version 3](LICENSE).